Rayzheng227/autopilot-compositional-testing/README.md

 ## Requirements

 This codebase requires a Linux computer with GPU capacity needed by the Simulators.
-Ubuntu 22.04 operating system and an NVIDIA GPU are recommended.
+Ubuntu 22.04 operating system and an NVIDIA GeForce RTX 3090 GPU are recommended.

 ## Setup Instructions